 2011-12: Sundstrom skated in 49 games in his second season with Frolunda in the Elitserien and won a gold medal with Sweden's U20 team at the 2012 World Junior Championship.
 He scored 6 goals with 5 assists and was plus-six with 8 penalty minutes during the regular season.
 Frolunda reached the playoff quarterfinals after finishing in fifth place.
 Sundstrom was minus-two with no points in limited ice time in six playoff games.
 In six games at the WJC he scored 1 goal with 4 assists and was plus-five with 2 penalty minutes.
 Sundstrom signed a three-year entry-level contract with the Islanders in June, 2012.

 2012-13: Sundstrom played for Islanders AHL Bridgeport as a 20-year-old in his first season in North America.
 He missed time in late January after suffering an "upper body injury" and in 59 games he scored 11 goals with 21 assists and was +7 with 30 penalty minutes.
 The Sound Tigers missed the AHL playoffs after finishing third in the Northeast Division.

 Sundstrom has the bulk and strength of a power forward and has the requisite skills to play in small, tight areas.
 He plays a disciplined, two-way game and is effective at both ends of the ice and in all situations.
 He is not a dazzling or flashy offensive player but skates well and put up big scoring numbers playing at the junior level in Sweden.

-Sundstrom has moved to North America to play for the AHL's Bridgeport Sound Tigers in 2012-13.
+Sundstrom is playing for the AHL's Bridgeport Sound Tigers in 2013-14.